ARIASFREDERIC/ARIASFREDERIC/README.md

 I develop an alarm receiver for security ( Name : PE1800IP or PE1800XS or PE1800IP-S ).
 This server it's gateway between external Panel, or provider SMS, or provider VOIP, ... and internal software ( CMS ) who manage the customer.
 So lot of evolution during 22 years, evolution with télécom : PRI to VOIP, API for SMS providers, also protocol for alarm and encryption.
 The software works under Oracle Linux , Debian , Ubuntu .

-I also do a development on **Yocto** during more than one year, in C.

 In fact I do several task :

  - **Project Manager** for alarm receiver.